hathitrust/lss_log_analysis/README.md

   * Order of fields output and choice of fields to output set in __DATA__ section
 * process_cgi.pl
   * General program for pulling out cgi parameters from a get URL sent to a CGI program.
 Required by parseClicklog.pl
+* parseJSON_logs.pl
+  *  Program to parse application logs roger created in attempt to unify logging.
+These logs contain one json document per line.
+Note this was based on an earlier log program and needs a rewrite

+## TODO:   Write down location of the app logs that are the one json per line files